-We've currently reviewed 5 LG soundbars.
-The brand makes well-built soundbars with lots of connectivity options, but the models we've tested so far don't stand out in respect to sound quality.
-However, we haven't reviewed many models from their 2020 lineup yet.
-We'll update this article once we've reviewed more.
+We've currently tested 28 LG soundbars, including all of the models in the 2022 lineup.
+The brand makes well-built soundbars with lots of connectivity options, but the models we've tested don't always stand out in respect to sound quality.
+See our recommendations for the best LG soundbars below.

-Like Sony or Samsung, LG makes different soundbars at a number of different price points.
-While their higher-priced models are generally more feature-packed than their more affordable ones, all LG soundbars we've tested so far, regardless of price, have been well-built, with lots of different physical input options.
-Their more expensive models support more surround sound formats and wireless playback options but don't deliver as premium an experience as some other brands.
-The LG soundbars we've tested so far tend to be quieter, with fewer channels, and less immersive soundstages than the competition.
-However, we've yet to review much from the 2020 lineup, so we'll keep this page updated with any differences with their most recent releases.
+Like Sony or Samsung, LG makes soundbars at several price points.
+While their higher-priced models are generally more feature-packed than their more affordable ones, all LG soundbars we've tested, regardless of price, have been well-built, with lots of different physical input options.
+The best LG soundbars support additional surround sound formats and wireless playback options but don't deliver as premium an experience as other brands, especially when it comes to soundstage.

-LG is a brand well-known for their wide range of TVs, but they've also been making quite a few different soundbar models over the past few years.
-They're generally very well-built, with lots of different physical inputs and wireless playback options.
-However, they don't deliver the best sound performance overall, mostly due to their fairly narrow, diffused soundstages.
-Their default sound profiles are also often quite far from neutral.
-Fortunately, most of the models we've tested have a few different sound customization features, so you can usually tweak them a bit to get a sound profile that you like.
+LG is a brand well-known for its wide range of TVs, but they've also made quite a few different soundbar models over the past few years.
+They're generally well-built, with many physical inputs and wireless playback options.
+However, they don't deliver the best sound performance, mostly due to their fairly narrow, diffused soundstages.
+Fortunately, most of the models we've tested have a few different sound customization features, so you can usually tweak them a bit to get a sound profile you like.